OpenMS/pyopenms-docs/docs/source/map_alignment.rst

 Map Alignment
 ===============

-The :term:`pyOpenMS` map alignment algorithms transform different maps (peak maps, :term:`feature maps`) to a common retention time axis.
+The pyOpenMS map alignment algorithms transform different maps (peak maps, :term:`feature maps`) to a common retention time axis.

 .. image:: img/map_alignment_illustration.png

-Note: Creating a :term:`consensus map` from the aligned maps is performed by a :term:`feature` linking algorithm (see next chapter).
+Note: Creating a :term:`consensus map` from the aligned maps is performed by a features linking algorithm (see next chapter).

 Different map alignment algorithms are available in pyOpenMS: